lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Returns the actual game time passed at the time of the last "Top of the Hour" For example, if you slept from 1:30 to 4:00, you would get a Top of the Hour event at 4 with a value of 2.5
+Returns: float: the actual game time passed at the time of the last "Top of the Hour" For example, if you slept from 1:30 to 4:00, you would get a Top of the Hour event at 4 with a value of 2.5

 **Example**

-    toh_elapsed_time

-$$ would contain the actual elapsed game time from the previous "Top of the Hour" event
+    ; to get the actual elapsed game time from the previous "Top of the Hour" event
+    set $timeSinceLastTOHEvent resultfrom toh_elapsed_time
+    ; this can happen, for example, due to fast travel and sleep events, where multiple hours may pass

 ## Form